 - Char salsas.
 To achieve maximum flavor, try dry-roasting your tomatoes, onions and chilies.
 This packs in the flavor, with no need for added fats.

 - Seek balance.
 Mexican cuisine revolves around food group balancing.
 Serve up a protein-packed bean dish, whole grain brown rice or corn tortillas and a variety of fresh salsas while avoiding large amounts of red meats.

 - Spice it up.
 Mexican food is famous for its use of flaming hot spices and variety of fresh seasonings.
 Chilies are known to boost your metabolism.
-Season your dishes with Mexican spices such as cinnamon, allspice, oregano and cloves for a healthy, flavor-packed dish.
+Season your dishes with Mexican spices such as cumin, cinnamon, allspice, oregano and cloves for a healthy, flavor-packed dish.
 The fresh flavors are satisfying, which means less likelihood of craving unhealthy foods later.

 - Eat green.
 Mexico farms produce pumpkins, cacti, tomatoes, wild herbs and zucchini.
 Including a variety of greens in your dishes will keep your meals low in fat and high in fiber as well as vitamins and minerals.
 Mexican cuisine commonly features avocado.
 Add some avocado slices to your main dish for heart-healthy monounsaturated fat, which can help lower cholesterol when used in place of saturated fat.

 - Reinvent the taco.
 Tacos do not need to include meat.
 Stuff a corn tortilla with some of your favorite grilled veggies.
 For protein, add tofu, black or pinto beans for a “meaty” texture and top with a fresh homemade salsa.